Welcome to Anthropology!

 Graduate Program Admissions Deadline

-The Michigan Anthropology Graduate Program application deadline is December 15th.
+The Michigan Anthropology Graduate Program application deadline was December 15th.
 More information is available at: Prospective Students

 The Roy A. Rappaport Lectures: Making the Dead Modern by Erik Mueggler